Jayeshm93/Shield-Insurance-Analysis/README.md

 I have completed this project in power bi course from Codebasics

 # Overview
-Shiled Insurance is a company which selling insurance plan overall cities in india.
+Shiled Insurance is a company which selling insurance plans overall cities in india.
+They want ot track their past data throuogh dashboard.

 # Problems Statement
 - Company management want to analyze past sales data through dashboard.